Â鶹´«Ă˝

 Dr. Emily Stanback

 Illness and disability memoirs have become incredibly popular in recent decades, offering a first-hand perspective experiences of everything from depression to autism to cancer to paralysis.
 In When Breath Becomes Air, for example, neurosurgeon Paul Kalanithi describes the shift from doctor to patient after his diagnosis with stage IV cancer in his late 30s.
 In Girl, Interrupted, Susannah Kaysen uses medical documents and reconstructed memory to scrutinize her time in McLean Institution and her diagnosis, at 18 years of age, of borderline personality disorder.
-The first-person narratives in Alice Wong’s Disability Visibility depict several dimensions of what it means to be disabled in the 21st century—what it means to be Black and disabled, what it means to be a disabled parent, what it means to be a disability activist.

 Why have these authors—and countless others—turned to the written word to articulate their embodied experiences?
 Why have countless readers returned again and again to memoirs such as these?
 Why has this genre become so popular at this particular moment in literary history?

-ENG 313
+ENG 311/489

-Survey of Multiethnic Literature
+Survey of Contemporary Literature

 ENG 321/421

-Fiction Writing II/Fiction Writing III
+Fiction Writing II & III

-Tu/Th 1:00 PM – 2:15 PM
+T/TH 1:00 – 2:15 PM

-ENG 335
+ENG 332

 ENG 340